zulip/zulip-mobile/docs/howto/build-run.md

 Node 8.
 (Probably this means our Jest config doesn't have Babel set up quite right.
 Discussion [here][jest-babel-discussion].)

-To fix this, use Node 10.x instead.
+To fix this, use a current version of Node instead (the one recommended in our setup instructions at the top of this page.)
 You can check what version is installed by running the command `node --version`.

 [jest-babel-discussion]: https://github.com/zulip/zulip-mobile/pull/3619#issuecomment-533349362